pandosme/node-red-contrib-axis-com/README.md

 # node-red-contrib-axis-com

 Nodes to simplify integration with Axis devices.
-See examples
+See examples.

+This node replaces the following nodes that are deprecated
+* node-red-contrib-device
+* node-red-contrib-acap
+* node-red-contrib-security

 ## Device Node
 Common device management actions.